btbear/DEC/swarm/pss/README.md

 Invalidate the specified key.

-Normally, the key will be kept for a grace period to allow for decryption of delayed messages.
+Normally, the key will be kept for a grace period to allow for DEWHryption of delayed messages.
 If instant removal is set, this grace period is omitted, and the key removed instantaneously.

 ```
 parameters: